New motel complex opened January 2013. Studio and 2-brm luxury units. Each unit has stunning views of the Mt Sefton and the surrounding... More Info

-Mount Cook Accommodation.
+Mount Cook Accommodation New Zealand - AA Travel Guide.
 If you are looking for comprehensive travel information for Mount Cook Accommodation including Hotels, Motels (Self-Contained), Bed and Breakfast, Holiday Parks, Backpackers and Apartments, you will find it here on AA Travel.

 New Zealand is fortunate enough to have a wide variety of accommodation options to choose from.
 Whatever standard you seek, there is a price and quality to suit your needs.
 Accommodation is available in abundance at the major tourist locations, but also scattered around off-the-beaten-track places - wherever you go, accommodation is never too far away.
 One thing to note about accommodation in Mount Cook is that you should be sure to book early for peak holiday times, for instance over the Christmas holidays and long weekends.
 During these times accommodation is often booked out well in advance.